imahumanbeing-irl/dwm/README.md

 # green themed dwm

 ## recommendations
-- install my fork of st too for it to look better
+- install my fork of st too for this to look better
 - dont be a complete linux noob

 ## installation (NOT FOR NOOS)